Yes, you can turn a regular image into a 3D model—no engineering degree needed.

 Incorporating Color and Texture for a Realistic Appearance

 If your 3D printer supports full-color printing or uses the model digitally, apply colors and textures to match your object.
-Use image editing software to map colors, and consider adding photo-realistic textures for a high-quality result when converting images to 3d model for optimal accuracy and realism.
+Use image editing software to map colors, and consider adding photo-realistic textures for a high-quality result when converting images to a 3d model for optimal accuracy and realism.

 Step 6: Exporting Your 3D Model for Printing or Sharing